siorai/FAQ/General Tabs/Tapper Tab.md

 | Cash  | 1hr  | 2hr  | 3hr  | 4hr  | 5hr  |
 | Credits  | x20-25  | x26-30  | x31-40  | x41-50  | x51-100  |
 | Equipment  | 5%  | 10%  | 15%  | 20%  | 30%  |
+\ * Cash Values are currently incorrect.
+All spawn 3 to 5 mins

 ### Goals & milestones
 The last thing to note as a new player is the green checkmark.